 Dogecoin is based on the Litecoin source code.
 Both blockchains use the Scrypt algorithm and the Proof-of-Work algorithm.
 Unlike Litecoin, Dogecoin has an unlimited supply.
-Mining DOGE is 2.5 times faster than Litecoin’s, which also means that transaction confirmation is faster.
-We further explain the matter in the Changelly article about Dogecoin mining.
+Mining DOGE is 2.5 times faster than LTC, which also means that transaction confirmation is faster.
+We further explain the matter in Changelly’s article about Dogecoin mining.

-DOGE can be stored in several software and hardware wallets.
+DOGE can be stored on both software and hardware wallets.
 For instance, Dogecoin Core will download the full Dogecoin blockchain on your PC, turning it into a functional Dogecoin Node.
 Lighter software wallet options are MultiDoge or an online wallet Dogechain.
 They also allow you to store, send, and receive DOGE.
 As for hardware wallets, DOGE is compatible with both Trezor and Ledger.

 Compared to other cryptocurrencies, Dogecoin is relatively easy to mine.
-It is faster and less power-consuming to mine DOGE than, say, BTC with its SHA-256 algorithm: the mining difficulty is considerably lower.
+It is faster and less power-consuming to mine DOGE than, say, BTC with its SHA-256 algorithm.
+The DOGE mining difficulty is considerably lower.

-The mining reward is 10 000 DOGE per block.
-Many users prefer to mine DOGE in a mining pool, joining computing powers with other miners.
-If you want to investigate one of those, check out Best Dogecoin Mining Pools 2020.
+The mining reward is 10,000 DOGE per block.
+Many users prefer to mine DOGE in a mining pool by joining computing powers with other miners.
+If you want to investigate one of those, check out Best Dogecoin Mining Pools.

 Dogecoin (DOGE) History